ttuleyb/TortoiseTTS-GUI/README.md

 # TortoiseTTS GUI

+## New: Ability to encode entire books automatically
+Check out readEntireBook.py it allows you to paste enormously large text files and splits them into clusters.
+It will then split those clusters into individual sentences using tortoise built in tools.
+This allows you to read more files than the read.py limit which is around 20000 characters on my machine.
 ## What is this?
 This is a gradio GUI to make it easier to use [Tortoise TTS](https://github.com/neonbjb/tortoise-tts) **Check it out for more information such as cloning your own voice or others**